gddavis21/CarND-Term1-P4-Advanced-Lane-Lines/writeup_report.md

 ### Pipeline (single images)

+My high-level image processing 'pipeline' is implemented via the 'callable' class 'lanelines.LaneDetectionPipeline' (lanelines.py 16-152).
+The class instance stores required camera calibration and perspective transform objects, and provides the `__call__()` mechanism which python uses to invoke the class instance like a function call.
+This technique enables my pipeline to conveniently encapsulate persistent state data like camera calibration and perspective transform objects, to provide a reusable interface for processing single images or video streams, and to cache 'prior state' data that's useful for efficient video stream processing.

+The 'pipeline' algorithm consists of the following steps:
+1. Apply distortion correction to incoming image
+2. Generate threshold image of lane-line candidate pixels
+3. Create an instance of `lanelines.Lane` which encapsulates the following:
+    * Segment left and right lane-line regions in the threshold image
+    * Compute functional approximations for left & right lane-line curves
+    * Compute lane radius of curvature
+    * Compute offset of vehicle from lane center
+4. Annotate the (undistorted) image with the following:
+    * Draw graphic representation of detected lane
+    * Print computed radius of curvature of the detected lane
+    * Print vehicle offset from center of detected lane
+5. Return annotated image

 #### 1. Provide an example of a distortion-corrected image.

-The following is an example of an image as captured from the camera, and the same image with distortion correction applied via CameraCal.undistort_image():
+The following is an example of a raw image captured by the camera, and the same image with distortion correction applied via `CameraCal.undistort_image()`:

 ![Test Image][img_test_raw]
 ![Distortion Corrected][img_test_undist]